Variational closures for composite homogenised fluid flows: Mean flow closures via variational principles

-The equivalence of the three Euler-Poincar\'e equations \eqref{eq:SALT EP 1}, \eqref{eq:SALT EP diff Lag} and \eqref{eq:SALT EP 2} implies that stochastic Euler-Poincar\'e equations can arise from random time dependent Lagrangians.
-As we will see in the example of Euler's equation in Section \ref{sec:examples}, stochasticity can arise from Lagrangian consisting of time-dependent, random, pullback metrics.
+The equivalence of the Euler--Poincar\'e equations, \eqref{eq:EPA mean 2} and \eqref{eq:EPA full} implies that stochastic Euler--Poincar\'e equations can arise from random time-dependent Lagrangians.
+As we will see in the example of incompressible Euler equations in Section \ref{sec:examples}, stochasticity can arise from Lagrangian consisting of time-dependent, random, pullback metrics.